Let Them Eat Gluten Free Cake

 • 1 teaspoon vanilla bean paste (or 1 tablespoon vanilla extract or the seeds of one vanilla bean)

-• sliced fresh berries for serving, if desired
+• fresh berries for serving, if desired

 Instructions